cwchentw/lightweight-cms/content/tip/tools-for-windows.md

 ## Why are not Some Utility Scripts Available on Windows?

 Most PHP developers develop PHP web applications on Unix-equivalent systems.
-Our utility scripts for Windows intend to run mdcms sites locally on Windows, not to develop mdcms itself.
+Our utility scripts for Windows intend to run Lightweight CMS sites locally on Windows, not to develop Lightweight CMS itself.